adaltas/ece-spark-2021-fall/project.md

 7. Which driver did the most rides?
 Did he also earned the most tips?

-8. What % of fares represent the tips (on average)?
+8. On average, what % of fares (total_fare) represent the tips (tip)?
 We will consider that the tip is not included in the fares_total and you can compare them directly.

 9. Do taxi drivers always drive the same car?